bijeshos/learning-go/prerequisites.md

 ## Go
 First dependency we have is to install and configure __Go__ itself.
-- Follow the official instructions from [here](https://golang.org/doc/install) to download and install Go
+- Follow the official instructions from [here](https://golang.org/doc/install) to download and install Go.
 - Ensure that relevant environment variables mentioned in the instructions are configured properly.

 ## Visual Studio Code
 The next dependency we have is to setup an IDE for the purpose of coding.
-For the purpose of our training, we'll be using Visual Studio Code.
+In our training, we'll be using Visual Studio Code.

-- Download Visual Studio Code from [here](https://code.visualstudio.com/Download) and install the same
+- Download Visual Studio Code from [here](https://code.visualstudio.com/Download) and install the same.

 In addition to the Visual Studio Code, we also need to configure Go Plugin.

 - Follow instructions from [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go) to install the plugin.

 # Pre-read
-Before the session starts, it would help to have some background about Go.
+Before the session starts, it would help you to have some background about Go.
 Here is a set of useful URLs you could use to read before the session.

 - Go [FAQs](https://golang.org/doc/faq)
 - What kind of solutions can be built using Go?